webship/webblog/README.md

 # Web Blog

-### Website Blogs Content.
-Create Blog content type and add views for the home page and Blog page with Drupal.
+Enhances your Drupal site by introducing a versatile Blog content type along with customized views for the home page and dedicated blog pages.

-* Create **Web Blog** Content Type
-* Create Web Blogs view
-** Web Blogs List Block
-** Featured Web Blogs Block
+### Key Features:
+* **Blog Content Type**: Introduces a specialized Blog content type for structured and organized blogging.
+* **Custom Views**: Provides pre-configured views for the home page and dedicated blog pages, streamlining the presentation of blog content.
+* **User-Friendly**: Easy-to-use interface for both content creators and site visitors, promoting a seamless blogging experience.